Black-Fox-2022/financekit-support/README.md

-# Financekit Support
+# FiguresKit Support
-FinanceKit is your perfect companion to track your expenses and sales as a small startup or indie developer.
+FiguresKit is your perfect companion to track your expenses and sales as a small startup or indie developer.
 If you want to contact me, reach out to custusapp@proton.me

 # Privacy Policy
 **Intro and Consent** <br />
 This privacy policy informs you about how your personal information is handled by our services.
-By using FinanceKit, you consent to our privacy policy.
+By using FiguresKit, you consent to our privacy policy.

 **Collected data** <br />
-The app FinanceKit does not collect or store any of your personal data in a way that is accessible to us.
+The app FiguresKit does not collect or store any of your personal data in a way that is accessible to us.
 Your data is either stored locally on your device or, if you have enabled iCloud synchronization, additionally on Apple's iCloud servers. \nPlease refer to Apple's Privacy Policy to learn more about how your data is processed.
 You can disable iCloud synchronization in your iOS device settings.

 **Usage data** <br />
 If you have opted in to allow Apple to share information with developers, we receive some anonymous analytics.
 Additionally, we use Aptabase to collect anonymous data in Sessions.
 Aptabase is a privacy-first analytics tool, for more information, please refer to Aptabase's Privacy Policy.
 Usage data is exclusively used to improve our services and understand how (and if) features are used.